 For real estate

-When installing a charging device, step number one is to review the electrical system of the building.
+When installing a charging station, step number one is to review the electrical system of the building.
 The electrical connection can become a hindrance to the EV charging installation project or increase costs significantly in case the connection needs to be upgraded.

 Vehicle-to-grid, as well as other smart energy management features like Dynamic Load Management (DLM), help enable EVs to charge anywhere, regardless of the surroundings, location, or premise.